notes

 For author's translation in Dutch,

 see H.J.
-Mac Gillavry, Volle Middernacht,
+Mac Gillavry, Volle

-gedachten over de meestergraad
+gedachten over de meestergraad,

 Steensplinter, 2004, page 7.